 - Once selected, press the delete key or use the delete function from the Edit menu

 - You get a prompt asking “are you sure you want to delete the selected app from your iTunes library?”

 - Press Delete App button (should be highlighted)

 - You get another prompt asking “Do you want to move the selected app to the Trash, or keep it in the Mobile Applications folder?”

 - Press the Move to Trash button

-Following these steps will ensure that the app doesn’t find its way back to your iPhone/iPad the next time you sync your device with your computer.
+Following these steps ensures that the app doesn’t find its way back to your iPhone/iPad the next time you sync your device with your computer.

 How to remove app data from your iPhone/iPads’ memory

 - Open the app you want to clear (I’m going to use Facebook as an example)